bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle.md

 And is that how Aviv is telling us now?
 I think it's correct.

-Adam Gibson: 00:09:41
+Adam Fiscor: 00:09:41

 Okay, so let me explain what is incorrect about this.
 Is that, as you said, first announcement, announcing the public key.
 So everyone here, Aviv, Igor, Lucas, Max, O, I don't know if you want pseudonym or real name, Sorry, Rafael and me.
-So everyone announces his own public key and everyone has to think of a message or an output, right, a Bitcoin address.
+So everyone announces his own public key and everyone has to think of a message or an output, a Bitcoin address.
 And we have to encrypt that Bitcoin address.
 Everyone has to encrypt it in a specific order.
 So first to Aviv, then to Igor, then to Lucas and so on.